Kirill-Lekhov/ya-business-api/README.md

 ```

 ### ⚠️WARNING⚠️
-The `CSRFToken` and `PermanentId` belong to certain companies and cannot be used to respond to reviews from another company.
+The `PermanentId` belong to certain companies and cannot be used to respond to reviews from another company.

 ## Reviews
 ### Reviews fetching